Relintai/pandemonium_engine_docs/03_usage/20_export/03_exporting_pcks.md

 ![](img/export_pck.png)

-Another method would be to `export from the command line ( doc_command_line_tutorial_exporting )`.
+Another method would be to export from the command line.
 If the output file ends with a PCK or ZIP file extension, then the export process will build that type of file for the chosen platform.

-Note:
+### Note:

 If one wishes to support mods for their game, they will need their users to create similarly exported files.
 Assuming the original game expects a certain structure for the PCK's resources and/or a certain interface for its scripts, then either...

 1. The developer must publicize documentation of these expected structures/ interfaces, expect modders to install Pandemonium Engine, and then also expect those modders to conform to the documentation's defined API when building mod content for the game (so that it will work).
 Users would then use Pandemonium's built in exporting tools to create a PCK file, as detailed above.
 2. The developer uses Pandemonium to build a GUI tool for adding their exact API content to a project.
 This Pandemonium tool must either run on a tools-enabled build of the engine or have access to one (distributed alongside or perhaps in the original game's files).
 The tool can then use the Pandemonium executable to export a PCK file from the command line with `OS.execute()`.
 The game itself shouldn't use a tool-build of the engine (for security), so it's best to keep the modding tool and game separate.

 ## Opening PCK files at runtime

 To import a PCK file, one uses the ProjectSettings singleton.
 The following example expects a “mod.pck” file in the directory of the games executable.
 The PCK file contains a “mod_scene.tscn” test scene in its root.

-gdscript GDScript

 ```
 func _your_function():